SimonHoenscheid/vagrant-puppet-development-environment/puppet5/modules/firewall/README.markdown

 * `state_match`: The ability to match stateful firewall states.

+* `string_matching`: The ability to match a given string by using some pattern matching strategy.

 * `tcp_flags`: The ability to match on particular TCP flag settings.

 * `netmap`: The ability to map entire subnets via source or destination nat rules.

+* `hashlimit`: The ability to use the hashlimit-module

 #### Parameters